This is how functions work internally...

 Did you find this article valuable?

-Support Shashwat Gupta by becoming a sponsor.
+Support Shashwat's blog by becoming a sponsor.
 Any amount is appreciated!